FEMA Fire Management Assistance Declaration – Washington West White Swan Fire

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for areas of the state of Georgia to supplement state, tribal and local recovery efforts in the areas affected by Hurricane Idalia on August 30, 2023.
-The following areas has been approved for assistance:
+FEMA has issued a Major Disaster Declaration for the Commonwealth of Puerto Rico to supplement recovery efforts in areas affected by a severe storms, flooding, landslides and mudslides from April 29 – May 10, 2024.
+The following counties have been approved for assistance:

 Public Assistance: